attelin/abc-analysis-auto-parts/README.md

 ## 📁 Attachments

 - `abc-analysis-data.xlsx`
 - Screenshot of the analysis table
-- Suggestions for improvement (if any)
+- Screenshot of the raw data